ghc/ghc/docs/users_guide/glasgow_exts.rst

 We much prefer (B).
 Why?
 Because GHC can figure out that ``(True :~: False)`` is an empty type.
-So (B) has no partiality and GHC should be able to compile with :ghc-flag:`-Wincomplete-patterns`.
-(Though the pattern match checking is not yet clever enough to do that.)
+So (B) has no partiality and GHC is able to compile with :ghc-flag:`-Wincomplete-patterns` and :ghc-flag:`-Werror`.
 On the other hand (A) looks dangerous, and GHC doesn't check to make sure that, in fact, the function can never get called.

 .. _multi-way-if: